aws/aws-fpga/FAQs.md

 **Q: How do I change what AFI is loaded in an FPGA?**

 Changing the AFI loaded in an FPGA is done using the `fpga-load-local-image` API from the [FPGA Image Management tools](./SDK/management/fpga_image_tools).
 This command takes the AFI ID and requests it to be programmed into the identified FPGA.
 The AWS infrastructure manages the actual FPGA image and programming of the FPGA using Partial Reconfiguration capabilities of Xilinx FPGA.
 The AFI image is not stored in the F1 instance nor AMI.
 The AFI image can’t be read or modified by the instance as there isn't a direct access to programming the FPGA from the instance.
 A users may call `fpga-load-local-image` at any time during the life of an instance, and may call `fpga-load-local-image` any number of times.

+**Q: I can not see the new AGFI after `fpga-load-local-image` call returned ?**

+The `fpga-load-local-image` call will initiate the loading of the AFI, however a successful return of `fpga-load-local-image` is just an indication that the loading process has started.
+The developer should poll on the status of the AFI via `fpga-describe-local-image` until the status would show **`loaded`**.